Science Olympiad: List of National Championships by School

-Division C

 List of States by Number of National Tournaments Hosted

-Six universities have hosted the National Tournament twice: Michigan State University, Ohio State University, University of Illinois Urbana-Champaign, Indiana University-Bloomington, University of Central Florida, and Wright State University.
+Eight universities have hosted the National Tournament twice: Michigan State University, Ohio State University, the University of Illinois Urbana-Champaign, Indiana University Bloomington, the University of Central Florida, Wichita State University, Wright State University, and the University of Nebraska–Lincoln.

 Division A

 Division A generally covers elementary school students (through 6th grade).
 Schools which wish to start a Science Olympiad program at their school can take advantage of the resources offered on the National Science Olympiad website.
 There is no National membership fee required to participate in Elementary Division activities.
 An appropriate program will depend upon the objectives and resources of the local school or community.
 Programs can range from a Fun Night to a large competitive tournament.
 Some Elementary programs have existed as long as the National program, and have developed additional resources that schools may find helpful.

+Study Resources

+Many study resources, including yearly rules manuals, can be found at the Science Olympiad website.
+Scioly.org is a separate forum site which hosts additional resources, including a wiki.